EXPERT PROMPTING MASTERCLASS

 - Few-Shot Mastery - Show exactly what you want

-- Constraint-Based Creativity - Use limits to force originality
+- Constraint-Based Creativity - Use limits for originality

 MODULE 3: MODEL-SPECIFIC MASTERY